La Serena, Chile

 La Serena ([la seˈɾena]) is a city and commune in northern Chile, capital of the Coquimbo Region.
 Founded in 1544, it is the country's second oldest city after the national capital, Santiago.
 As of 2012, it had a communal population of roughly 200,000, and was one of the fastest-growing areas of Chile.

 The city is an important tourist destination for Chileans and Argentines, especially during the summer, where people go to visit the beaches.
-It is in the headquarters of the University of La Serena and also is home to the Roman Catholic Archdiocese of La Serena, one of five Catholic Archdioceses of the Catholic Church in Chile.
+It is the headquarters of the University of La Serena and also is home to the Roman Catholic Archdiocese of La Serena, one of five Catholic Archdioceses of the Catholic Church in Chile.

 History

 The sector is currently located where the city was inhabited by the pre-Hispanic village called Viluma or Vilumanque (Mapudungún Snakes and condors).

 La Serena was founded on the orders of the Spaniard Pedro de Valdivia in order to provide a sea link to maintain permanent contact between Santiago and Lima in the Viceroyalty of Peru.
 For this he would need a place for his troops to rest and eat.
 The village was founded by captain Juan Bohón with the name "Villanueva de La Serena".
 Although the exact date is disputed, probable dates include 15 November or 30 December 1543 and 4 September 1544.
 Many historians simply say that it was founded in 1544.
 Five years later, from the night of 11 January 1549 until the following day, a native uprising totally destroyed and burned the village, killing nearly every Spaniard.
 Pedro de Valdivia ordered Captain Francisco de Aguirre to re-establish the city later the same year on 26 August under the name of San Bartolomé de La Serena (now patron saint of the city), in the same place where the Plaza de Armas stands today.
-A few years later, on 4 May 1552, King Carlos I of Spain by royal decree gave it the title of city.
+A few years later, on 4 May 1552, King Charles I of Spain by royal decree gave it the title of city.
 One of the reasons to establish La Serena was to control Mapuche groups that had begun to migrate north following the Spanish founding of Santiago in 1541.
 Indeed, northern Mapuche groups appear to have responded to the Spanish conquest by abandoning their best agricultural lands and moving to remote parts away from the invaders.

 During the 17th century, the city suffered repeated attacks from privateers, including Francis Drake who opened the Pacific route to the English in 1578.
 Bartholomew Sharp, who partly burned and looted in 1680, and Edward Davis, who set fire to the convent of Santo Domingo in 1686, caused great fear among the population, forcing the defence of the city in 1700.
 In addition to these attacks, the city was almost totally destroyed by the earthquake of 8 July 1730.